Garage Door Buying Guide

 The price of a 16-by-7 foot wood double door can range from $1,200 to $4,000.

-Should I Install My Garage Door or Hire a Professional?
+Should You Install Your Garage Door or Hire a Professional?

 A garage door doesn't just make your home look beautiful.
 It also offers critical safety features that protect children and animals from a closing door, prevent break-ins and hold your open door in place.
 With one wrong screw or missing wire, these features could stop functioning properly and might endanger yourself and your family.